ctp-eos/ctp-sci/CTP: When the Impossible Persists.md

-# CTP: When the Impossible Persists: Laying the Groundwork for CTP Energy Science
+# CTP: When the Impossible Persists:<br>Laying the Groundwork for CTP Energy Science

 ---